Called to Protect – Zoom Training Session

 b.
 Sign a Covenant of Care Form

 c.
-Participate in a Called to Protect Workshop-a 2.5 hour presentation on safe and effective volunteering
+Participate in a Called to Protect Workshop (a 2.5 hour presentation on safe and effective volunteering) and any refresher courses offered.

 Monique Lamoreaux-Veley is the Volunteer Management Coordinator.
 You may contact the parish office at 780-467-5470 or email@example.com with any questions/concerns to be forwarded to the coordinator.